|

 talented.
 You could do anything", meaning I could do something

 more acceptable or commercial.
-The implication is I am wasting my
+The implication is I was wasting my

 time on cloth dolls.
 It's not a waste.
 My small universe, my apartment,